Windows Guest Tools

 Set your BIOS power profile to "Performance" or "Performance Per Watt (OS)".
 Consult your motherboard manual for details; for example, on Dell systems with iDRAC Enterprise, this setting may be found at Configuration - BIOS Settings - System Profile Settings - System Profile:

-The XenBootFix utility included with XCP-ng Windows PV Tools 9.1 and above helps you disable any active Xen PV drivers and get your system to a bootable state before running XenClean.
+The XenBootFix utility included with XCP-ng Windows Guest Tools 9.0 and above helps you disable any active Xen PV drivers and get your system to a bootable state before running XenClean.

 The utility only runs in Windows Preinstallation Environment (PE) or Windows Recovery Environment (RE).
 It will not run from Safe Mode.